-The density of the map above can make pulling out a particular term relationships difficult.
+The density of the map above can make pulling out a particular term relationship difficult.
 Fortunately, the platform it is generated with allows interactive exploration of each term.
 For example, the map below (Figure N) looks at terms connected with the topic 'data sovereignty', highlighting that papers' abstracts also address this topic in terms of stewardship and ownership, as well as issues of indigenous data sovereignty, and surveillance.
-COVID-19, and its contact tracing apps, or disease tracking datasets, appear to have provided a particular framing for writing that has addressed the intersection of data and sovereignty, with Mann, Mitchell and Foth (2021) questioning "the growing intervention of global technology corporations in digital governance and affairs of national sovereignty" whilst exploring how far technological solutions offer alternative models of data sovereignty, and Carroll et al. (2021) highlighting the\ "dual concerns about the availability and suppression of COVID-19 data"\ from an indigenous peoples' perspective, calling for collaboration with Indigenous Peoples 'on their own terms' to improve access to, and use of data.
+COVID-19, and its contact tracing apps, or disease tracking datasets, appear to have provided a particular framing for writing that has addressed the intersection of data and sovereignty, with Mann, Mitchell and Foth (2021) questioning "the growing intervention of global technology corporations in digital governance and affairs of national sovereignty, and Carroll et al. (2021) highlighting the "dual concerns about the availability and suppression of COVID-19 data" from an indigenous peoples' perspective, calling for collaboration with Indigenous Peoples 'on their own terms' to improve access to, and use of data.